whatisnuclear/website/index.md

       <div class="accordion-body">
 <p class="card-text" markdown="1">
 The [first application of fission]({% link history.md %}) was as an atomic bomb.
-While nuclear reactors and atomic bombs are *very* different machines, there is some technology overlap, especially in fuel cycle facilities like enrichment and reprocessing plants.
+While nuclear reactors and atomic bombs are *significantly* different machines, there is some technology overlap, especially in fuel cycle facilities like enrichment and reprocessing plants.
 So, some people argue that having reactors around might make it easier to spread nuclear weapons.
 </p>